 The Lowes Build and Grow event is held every month around the middle o the month and they have made everything from dinosaurs to toy cars.

 Go to the beach – Even landlocked states have a beach.
-Think a lakeside or local swimming hole.
+Think of lakeside or local swimming hole.
 If parking will cost money think of parking a bit further away and walking.
 Though going on off times will generally lead to free parking.

 Bonus if it’s a food tour you usually get samples!

 Summer Reading Programs – There are so many summer reading programs out there for kids.
-They are free and when your child reaches the goal they get all kinds of freebies from free books, free food, up to free movie passes and more.
+They are free and when your child reaches the goal they get all kinds of freebies from free books, free food, up to free movie passes, and more.

 Lego Events – While the ever-popular Lego mini builds have been discontinued many stores still have events going on so many sure to check out if you have a store near you